Kokottni/BirdieBucksBackend/README.md

 There were also many stocks added to the app that the users could purchase and sell to gain "money".
 Stocks were updated through 2 different apis.
 The first being AlphaVantage, which gave us access to update data like current price, change in the last 24 hours, news articles about the stocks, and the history of that stock.
 The other api utilized was called ClearBit.
 This allowed us to pull images from the web for each stock when they were added or deleted so we could display the logos of each stock to the user.

 We used several repositories to store all of our data.
 This was done through MySQLWorkbench where we connected to our classes server to host the database and were able to view it locally on our machines.

+There is also an htmlReport folder which has all of our testing data after running SystemTest.java showing that most of our code was read and working properly during these tests (We only had to hit a certain percentage for class and I had 3 other projects to do).